Our innovative padding designs significantly enhance impact protection and comfort.

 The microlattice pads developed by Hard Head Veterans and Carbon are a tremendous innovation that can reduce head injuries and keep wearers cooler and more comfortable.
 But the future of this technology is even more exciting.

-There are possible design avenues for reducing backface deformation and increasing blunt impact protection even more.
-And some researchers believe that the "architectural degrees of freedom" offered by microlattice pad technology may one day provide a way to definitively address other issues in brain injury prevention—notably, the tricky problem of concussions.
+Some researchers believe that the architectural freedom offered by microlattice pad technology may one day provide a way to definitively address other issues in brain injury prevention—notably, the tricky problem of concussions.

 Hard Head Veterans is already working on more improvements to our first generation of microlattice helmet pads.
 And we expect to see even better results soon as we further adapt the design and implement material advances with Carbon!